astralblue/cpython/Doc/library/logging.rst

       *msg* using the string formatting operator.
 (Note that this means that you can use keywords in the format string, together with a single dictionary argument.)

+      If an argument is a parameter-less :keyword:`lambda` expression (that is, ``lambda: some_expression``, its return value is merged into *msg* instead of the lambda expression itself.
+These lambda expressions are called only if the message's level is enabled for the logger, so this can be used to lazily evaluate arguments that are expensive to compute.

       There are three keyword arguments in *kwargs* which are inspected:
       *exc_info*, *stack_info*, and *extra*.